MaTriXy/c7score/.github/README.md

     * Are any of the snippets just imports? (e.g. import, require, etc.)
     * Are any of the snippets just installations? (e.g. pip install, etc.)

-## Scoring for Context7

-To create scores for the Context7 website: `qualityScorer.ts`

-    npm run score-context7

 ## Tests

 To run tests on individual evaluation: `individualTester.ts`